david-pugh-gcell/GCellBeaconScanner_Android_v2/README.md

 ### Installing the Library

 ### Compatibility
 The library is designed and tested to work with Android 4.3 (API Level 18) onwards.
 This API introduces built-in platform support for Bluetooth Low Energy to scan and discover devices.
-As usch please ensure that the min sdk version is set to 18 in the app/build.gradle:
+As such please ensure that the min sdk version is set to 18 in the app/build.gradle:

 ```xml
 defaultConfig {